isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 ### **Apply to be a PA Training Provider today!**

 We are accepting applications from now till 27 June 2024.
-Applicants are strongy advised to read the general guidelines as listed above before submitting an application.
+Applicants are strongly advised to read the general guidelines as listed above before submitting an application.

 * To  apply as an individual Trainer, please click [here](https://form.gov.sg/5d774ecac36c6500121c3468).
 * To apply as an Operator, please click [here](https://form.gov.sg/5df748c39cf14f0019128ca1).